MakieOrg/Makie.jl/docs/reference/plots/scatter.md

 - `fxaa = true` will disable the native anti-aliasing of scatter markers and use fxaa instead.
 This results in less detailed markers, especially for thin markers like characters.
 - `transparency = true` will disable depth testing to a degree, resulting in all markers being rendered without artifacts.
 However with this markers always have some level of transparency
 - `overdraw = true` will disable depth testing entirely (read and write) for the plot, removing artifacts.
 This will however change the z-order of markers and allow plots rendered later to show up on top of the scatter plot
+- `depthsorting = true` will sort markers by depth before rendering to fix the issue.
+This only works within a plot call, so when other plots are involved the issue may reappear.

 \begin{examplefigure}{}
 ```julia